 Entrepreneurs: Melissa Bartow

 Wanna Date is a healthy superfood spread made from dates – a sweet fruit that’s high in fiber, antioxidants, vitamins and minerals.
-The dates nutritional profile makes date spreads a healthy alternative to jams, jellies and nut butters.
+The dates nutritional profile makes date spreads a healthy alternative to jams, jellies and nut butter.

 Wanna Date spreads come in a line of flavors that include Chocolate, Cinnamon, Pumpkin Spice, Vanilla and an original natural date flavored spread.

 It uses simple ingredients: Deglet Noor dates, water, lactic acid and ginger, nutmeg, cloves, and cinnamon.
-25 calories per serving, allergen-friendly, added-sugar free, nut-free, soy-free, a great tasting guilt-free treat.
+25 calories per serving, allergen-friendly, added-sugar-free, nut-free, soy-free, a great tasting guilt-free treat.

 Entrepreneurs: Sofia Overton

 Wise Pocket Products is a company started by a 13-year-old entrepreneur, Sofia Overton, who has revolutionized sock designs for modern adolescents.
-She has a patent-pending sock design features a pocket that is able to accommodate the storage of valuable items such as money, credit cards, smartphone devices.
+She has a patent-pending sock design that features a pocket that is able to accommodate the storage of valuable items such as money, credit cards, smartphone devices.

-Wise Pocket started with a 30-day Indiegogo campaign and reached their goal of $10,000 with the support of 129 backers.
+Wise Pocket started with a 30-day Indiegogo campaign and reached its goal of $10,000 with the support of 129 backers.
 Everything started when back in 2017 Sofia Overton designed a sock for herself with a pocket large enough to hold her cell phone.